How Europe reacted to Brexit deal defeat | Malay Mail

 Spain

-“An unordered exit would be negative for the EU and catastrophic for the UK.” — Spanish premier Pedro Sanchez. — AFP
+- “An unordered exit would be negative for the EU and catastrophic for the UK.” — Spanish Prime Minister Pedro Sanchez. — AFP